 The wholesale food industry is changing.
-Whether your business has already adopted an eCommerce solution or not, the global workforce is starting to be made up of professionals who grew up in the digital age.
+Whether your business has already adopted an eCommerce or B2B marketplace solution or not, the global workforce is starting to be made up of professionals who grew up in the digital age.
 As a result, B2B eCommerce is dominantly positioning itself to be the main storefront rather than a nice-to-have presence.
 The number of 18 to 34-year-old B2B researchers increased by 70% between 2012 and 2014, and it’s only gone up since then.
 The food industry is not immune to this growth.
 In today’s post, we’re going to take a look at a few examples why the wholesale food industry should consider B2B eCommerce.

 Why the Wholesale Food Industry Should Consider Online